-- 21. Sexual harassment of another employee, or member of the public, or failure to report such conduct by another employee, or failure to follow adopted procedures for the reporting of sexual harassment. - 22.
+- 21. Unlawful discrimination and harassment of another employee, or member of the public, or failure to report such conduct by another employee, or failure to follow adopted procedures for the reporting of unlawful discrimination and harassment. - 22.
 Knowing submission of materially false information in an employment application.